OpenVoiceOS/ovos-docker/README.md

 - `ovos-tts-plugin-mimic3-server` is the latest Mycroft AI Text-to-Speech engine
 - `ovos-tts-plugin-server` is a companion plugin that allows you to reach an external TTS service

-If the existing TTS plugins are not enough then you can install yours by following the same principle as for the skills by adding a `tts.list` file within the `~/ovos/config/` directory, this file acts as a Python `requirements.txt` file.
+If the existing TTS plugins are not enough then you can install yours by following the same principle as for the skills by adding a `audio.list` file within the `~/ovos/config/` directory, this file acts as a Python `requirements.txt` file.
 When the `ovos_audio` container starts, it will look for this file and install the skills defined in there.
 These skills have to be compatible with the `pip install` method which requires a `setup.py` file.

 ```ini
 ovos-tts-plugin-marytts==0.0.1a1 # Specific plugin version on PyPi